 Intervention, the Journal of Mental Health & Psychosocial Support in Conflict Affected Areas is a multi-disciplinary fully reviewed journal.
-It is a publication of War Trauma Foundation with three annual peer-reviewed online issues.
+It is a publication of War Trauma Foundation with two annual peer-reviewed online issues.
 The full archive of past Intervention issues is available online at http://www.interventionjournal.com.

 The purpose of this journal is to make existing knowledge on mental health and psychosocial support in areas of conflict explicit and accessible to all interested parties, whether in areas of armed conflict or elsewhere.